filipeGuerreiro/space-invaders-3d/README.md

 # Space Invaders 3D

-This is a recreation of the original Space Invaders using OpenGL and GLUT.
+This is a recreation of the original Space Invaders using OpenGL and GLUT developed in and for Windows with VisualStudio.

 ![Typical Space Invaders top-down view](images/default_view.PNG)